 Sherman Yee is a New York City artist who has exhibited alongside his famous idols Keith Haring, Andy Warhol, and Tom of Finland at the Leslie-Lohman museum.
 At end of 2019, Sherman reached one of his goals of showing at Art Basel in Miami.

 Sherman has 20+ years experience as a creative director in advertising and design.
 He draws at various creative collectives around the city to Leslie-Lohman Prince Street Projects.
-He also hones and practices his art in drawing circles at artist Mark Beard’s studio.
-He draws inspiration from the male form following in footsteps of inspirations such as Tom of Finland.
+He also hones and practices his art in drawing circles in NYC.
+He draws inspiration from the male form following in footsteps of inspirations such as Tom of Finland, Patrick Nagel, and many others.
 Sherman Yee, has worked in several mediums.

 His work is figurative and plays with the male form and their masculinity in many forms.
 In society, men are often relegated to handsome or other less exuberant adjectives.
 Sherman’s work explores the idea that male beauty is just as significant.
 The works also explore the male gaze as it turns that gaze back upon the sensuality of men in the full spectrum whether it be hyper-masculinity or femininity.
 These ideals are explored in dreamy watercolors and colorful acrylic paintings that challenge and seduce the viewer.